BangWooJord/qt_file_processing/README.md

-# qt_file_processing
+#Qt app that works with files in different threads.
-Qt app that works with files in different threads.
+Uses https://github.com/ToruNiina/toml11 library to work with *.toml.